 Treated sera may contain substances that will nonspecifically agglutinate RBCs.
-To determine the presence of nonspecific agglutinins, follow the procedure described in Section V for serum controls (adding PBS instead of antigen).
-Add RBCs and incubate at room temperature until RBCs have settled completely in the cell control.
+To determine the presence of non-specific agglutinins, follow the procedure described in Section V for serum controls (adding PBS instead of antigen).
 The presence of hemagglutination in the serum wells indicates the presence of nonspecific agglutinins.
 These agglutinins can be removed with the following procedure.

-1. To one volume of packed RBCs, add 20 volumes of RDE-treated serum.

-- 2. Mix thoroughly and incubate at 4°C to 8 °C, mixing at intervals to resuspend cells. - 3.
+- 1. To one volume of packed RBCs, add 20 volumes of RDE-treated serum. - 2.
+Mix thoroughly and incubate at 2°C to 8°C, mixing at intervals to resuspend cells. - 3.
 After 1 hour, centrifuge at 300 x g for 5 minutes. - 4.
 Carefully remove the adsorbed serum without disturbing the packed cells. - 5.
-Repeat serum controls as described in Section V. Adsorb with RBCs until the serum controls are negative.
+Repeat serum controls as described in Section V. Repeat adsorption with RBCs until the serum controls are negative.